Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Talented: +2 leader level cap
  * Nonadaptive: -6% habitability from -10%
  * Repugnant: -15% to amenities from -20%
+ * Quick Learners: +35% to leader leveling speed from +25%

 ## Robot Traits: